mastercracker3d/alpaca.cpp/README.md

-# Welcome to Razor AI - Your Intelligent Conversation Companion!
+# Welcome to Razor AI - Your Intelligent Conversation Companion by Files Interchange!

 Discover the future of conversational interaction with Razor AI, a platform based on Alpaca.cpp that redefines the way we communicate.
 Have you ever wished for immediate answers to your questions or simply to engage in a seamless conversation?
 Razor AI is here to make it possible.